kyrstin-kempf/kyrstin-kempf-website/README.md

 4. In another terminal, run `npm start` to open the webpage [http://localhost:3000](http://localhost:3000)

 To view my website without forking and cloning, visit [https://kyrstinkempf.com](https://kyrstinkempf.com)

+## Credit

+I have to give a big shoutout to [Rafael Pedicini](https://github.com/rafgraph/spa-github-pages) and [Paulo Lima](https://medium.com/@itspaulolimahimself/deploying-a-react-js-spa-app-to-github-pages-58ddaa2897a3).
+Their work helped make my SPA possible on GitHub Pages.
+No more hard refresh 404 pages!